LS Swap Anyone? 1976 Volvo 242 Two-Door Sedan – Sold!

-While we’ve posted a fair number of Volvo 240 Estates for our Wagon Wednesday features, this 1976 242 Coupe currently listed here on Craigslist in Bal Cynwyd, Pennsylvania is the first two-door coupe we feel is worthy of mention on our website.
-The private seller and apparent Volvo enthusiast currently has his 242 offered at $4,000, which relying on the Hagerty Insurance Online Valuation Tool as a guide confirms he has his two-door box priced $900 more than the #4 “Fair” (Daily Driver) estimate of $3,100.
-If you are serious about purchasing this Volvo, you can start the conversation by e-mailing the seller here.
+While we’ve posted a fair number of Volvo 240 Estates for our Wagon Wednesday features, this 1976 242 Coupe currently listed on Craigslist in Bal Cynwyd, Pennsylvania is the first two-door coupe we feel is worthy of mention on our website.
+The private seller and apparent Volvo enthusiast currently have his 242 offered at $4,000, which relying on the Hagerty Insurance Online Valuation Tool as a guide confirms he has his two-door box priced $900 more than the #4 “Fair” (Daily Driver) estimate of $3,100.

 With it’s faded blue repaint sanded to expose much of the factory orange hue, we agree with the current caretaker’s decision to keep the patina look on the virtually rust-free body.
 In addition to his honest description, the private seller provides a link to many more pictures showing how rust free his 242 is: